readthedocs/readthedocs.org/docs/config-file/index.rst

 Configuration File
 ==================

-Additionally to the admin panel of your project, you can use a configuration file in the root of your project.
+In addition to using the admin panel of your project to configure your project, you can use a configuration file in the root of your project.
 The configuration file can be named as: